-The Travelsim Manly Warringah Waratahs have had a big focus on the local community over the years.
+The Styleness Manly Warringah Waratahs have had a big focus on the local community over the years.
 We believe this is one of the main reasons the club differentiates itself from other grade clubs in Sydney, as well as other clubs on the Northern Beaches.

 Our Manly for Manly Community Program is testament to this.